Why should doctors choose MIPS System for vaginal prolapse problems?

 There are mainly two problems related to prolapse surgical systems.

-1.- Shortened vaginas: are related to the mesh shrinkage.
+1.- Shortened vagina: Normally all meshes shrink after its implantation.
 If the mesh is not fixed anteriorly and posteriorly, its shrinkage will drive to a shorter vagina.

-2.- Vaginal erosions: are related to mesh wrinkles.
-If the mesh cannot be adjusted easily under direct view, surgeon will leave wrinkles that may drive to mesh vaginal erosions.
+2.- Vaginal erosions: Usually related to mesh wrinkles.
+If the mesh cannot be easily adjusted under direct view, surgeon may leave wrinkles that may drive to mesh vaginal erosions.

 All patients with anterior / posterior prolapse.